tongjiangwei/ArcFace-Real-time-Face-Recognition-Facial-Expression-Recognition/README.md

 ## About the author ##
 - If our work is helpful to you, please give us a star
-- Authors: Yifan Li, Xiaoyi Xia, Yue Wang, Ruyi Liu, Han Zhang
+- Authors: Yifan Li, Xiaoyi Xia, Yue Wang, Ruyi Liu, Han Zhang, Fudi Geng